Skip to Main Content

 Oral Appliances for Sleep Apnea: Types, Effectiveness & What to Expect

-If you or someone you love snores loudly, wakes up tired, or has been told you stop breathing at night, it could be due to sleep apnea.
+Snoring loudly, waking up tired, or being told you stop breathing during sleep can all be signs of sleep apnea.
 Sleep apnea is a common sleep disorder that affects how you breathe while you sleep.
 Many people living with obstructive sleep apnea find relief and better quality sleep through oral appliances for sleep apnea.

 In this article: